Animals Like Gazelles

 Although antelopes are related to deer, goats, bison, and sheep, they are prey for larger carnivorous predators found in Africa, such as lions, hyenas, wild dogs, and cheetahs.
 However, antelopes have adapted to using speed as a means of escape.

-In particular, the gazelle is a quick sprinter that makes quick getaways.
+In particular, the animals like gazelles is a quick sprinter that makes quick getaways.

 Leave a Comment